zilahir/rzblog/content/blog/how-to-css-1/index.md

  - 'code, en'
 categories: [coding]
 isPublic: true
+languages: ['en']
 ---

 ## How to write efficient CSS?

 As a fullstack developer, I do often write `CSS`, and sadly more often see badly thought designed and implemented `CSS` codes.

-The lack of using any [`preprocessors`]() is one thing, but the general problem is way multifarious.
+The lack of using any [`preprocessors`](https://developer.mozilla.org/en-US/docs/Glossary/CSS_preprocessor) is one thing, but the general problem is way multifarious.
 The reason I decided to come up with this article is to help developers create more organized, scalable and better `CSS`

 ### Use SASS